DevTeam/Pure.DI/README.md

 }
 ```

-*__Root__* is a [*__Composition Root__*](https://blog.ploeh.dk/2011/07/28/CompositionRoot/) here, a single place in an application where the composition of the object graphs for an application takes place.
-Each instance is resolved by a strongly-typed block of statements like the operator [*__new__*](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/new-operator), which are compiling with all optimizations with minimal impact on performance or memory consumption.
-The generated _Composition_ class contains a _Root_ property that allows you to resolve an instance of the _Program_ type.
+*__Root__* - here [*__Composition Root__*](https://blog.ploeh.dk/2011/07/28/CompositionRoot/) is the only place in the application where the composition of the object graph for the application takes place.
+Each instance is resolved by a strongly typed block of operators like operator [*__new__*](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/new-operator), which compile with all optimizations with minimal impact on performance or memory consumption.
+The generated _Composition_ class contains a property called _Root_, which is the root of the composition and allows an instance of type _Program_ to be resolved.
+There can be many such properties, per registered composition root.
+Therefore, each composition root must have its own name and will be represented by a separate property.

 <details>
 <summary>Root property</summary>